TC120/Cmake_TC130/test1/test1.8/readme.md

-this project is used to test the messesge function
+this project is used to test the message function